New Training Course for School Leaders and Administrators

 New mission and vision statements signal the direction that the alumni association for graduates of CfA and the Waldorf Program at Antioch University New England will be taking during the coming year.
 Bev Boyer, convenor of this association, reports.

-, serving both CfA and Antioch graduates, continues to grow and evolve.
+The Alumni Association, serving both CfA and Antioch graduates, continues to grow and evolve.
 Recently the Association’s leadership group formally adopted a Mission Statement and a Vision Statement, reproduced here:

 Our Alumni Association exists to further the excellence and integrity of Waldorf education and its ideals.
 We strive to advance the personal and professional connections of the graduates of the Center for Anthroposophy (CfA) and the Waldorf Program at Antioch University New England (AUNE) by building a strong, easily accessible community of mutual support and creative collaboration.